 Winter wear: Gore-Tex material though expensive is highly recommended.
-Down jacket, raincoat or windbreakers, thermal underwears, Jackets, warm trousers & woollen shirts (cotton will also do), warm sweaters, woollen gloves, sun hat, sunglass, comfortable shoes, light leather boots in case of snow, woollen balaclava ('monkey cap') & scarf/dust mask to protect your eyes & nose from dust.
+Down jacket, raincoat or windbreakers, thermal underwears, Jackets, warm trousers & woolen shirts (cotton will also do), warm sweaters, woolen gloves, sun hat, sunglass, comfortable shoes, light leather boots in case of snow, woolen balaclava ('monkey cap') & scarf/dust mask to protect your eyes & nose from dust.

 Ø Bring with you

 Snacks along the way.
 Chocolates, dry fruit, toffees, glucose; 'nankeens' etc. Strong water bottle & water purifying tablets.
 Personal medical kit and Diamox tablet (for high altitude).
 Sunglasses (to protect your eyes from UV, which is especially strong in high altitudes).
 Sunblock or sunscreen lotion, wet tissues (Fresh-ones are excellent to wipe off the dust), toilet paper, torch & spare batteries, Camera & films